Travel to AFRICA

 Amazon synopsis: In writing the first great South African novel, Olive Schreiner drew on childhood memories of life on the isolated African veld to fashion a powerful indictment of the rigid Boer and English social conventions of her day.
 This 1883 bestseller, published under the pseudonym Ralph Iron, was greeted by both praise and condemnation for its feminist views on women’s status and on marriage, and for its unorthodox critique of dishonesty and hypocrisy in the doctrines and practices of “respectable” Christian church people.

-Lyndall’s fierce efforts to wrest from the world a life for herself, and the affects her insight and courage have on others, make a gripping tale.
+Lyndall’s fierce efforts to wrest from the world life for herself and the effects her insight and courage have on others, make a gripping tale.
 This eloquent portrayal of loves damaged by societal repression retains its power more than a century after its first publication.
 Today’s readers will welcome this inexpensive edition of a literary landmark.

 8 – Travels in West Africa (National Geographic Adventure Classics)

 Follows the classic travel adventures of the late-nineteenth-century woman, who defied the conventions of Victorian England to complete her father’s research in western and equatorial Africa, during which she forged warm relationships with the natives and survived surprising challenges.
 Reprint.

 To love Africa, you have to understand it; as it is for every other continent or country in the world.
 These books will help you understand the complex history of the continent, what the normal people wish for and will let you dive into the rich, colourful and unique African culture.
 Enjoy reading!